Skip to main content Go to home page

 Assessing joint owners

-Joint owners are assessed for land tax in a different way.
-We assess them in two stages:
+Joint owners are assessed for land tax using a 2 stage process.

 As a joint and individual owner of land, you may receive more than one assessment.